 - Reduce heat to medium-low and add soy sauce, rice wine, and the coca-cola.
 Bring to a simmer and add the chicken back to the pan.
 Let cook for 5 minutes.
 Remove the chicken and place on a baking sheet lined with parchment paper.
 Continue to bake in the oven for another 10 minutes or until the wings are done.

 - Meanwhile, continue to simmer the sauce on the stove top until reduced by half.
 Brush the remaining sauce on the chicken wings if desired and serve.

 **Helpful tips and common mistakes

-You can choose to use the remaining reduced liquid as a glaze, but I found that the wings were so flavorful already that it’s not necessary.
-Although this combination of coca-cola wings might sound strange, it actually works.
+Although this combination of coca-cola chicken wings might sound strange, it actually works.
 You get the slight sweetness from the soda and the saltiness from the soy sauce.
-It’s especially a nice change from the typically fried wings.
+This Asian approach was definitely a different approach but it was very well received.
 I served these wings with a side of baked sweet potato fries for one delicious meal.

 For more chicken wing inspiration check out these Indian butter chicken wings!